Skip to content

 Thursday 16 October 2025, 6:30pm - 8:45pm

 6000 babies have been born as a result of treatment at NHS Newcastle Fertility Centre, which has been a cornerstone of the Life story since the very beginning.
-It has been responsible for some world firsts and global headlines, most recently in July 2025, the Newcastle team announced that 8 babies, all at risk of mitochondrial disease had been born disease free.
+It has been responsible for some world firsts and global headlines, most recently in July 2025, the Newcastle team announced that 8 babies, all at risk of mitochondrial disease had been born and show no signs of the disease.

 Beyond the headlines are countless personal stories of people whose lives have been transformed.